LabelIMGN/RandomGame/README.md

 # Terminal Dungeon Crawler

 A roguelike dungeon crawler game built in C for the terminal.
 Progress through randomly-generated rooms, face skill checks, find loot, and battle enemies until you meet your demise.
-Each death reveals how far you made it, and you can start over with a reborn character that accumulates experience with eah run.
+Each death reveals how far you made it, and you can start over with a reborn character that accumulates experience with each run.

 ## Features